kupehtci/DOCUMENTATION/AWS/AWS - Cloudwatch.md

 * Usefull for sharing management reports or public status pages to people without IAM management permissions or AWS users.

+## Composite alarms

+%%TODO%%

+# CloudWatch Synthetics Canaries

+**CloudWatch Synthetics Canaries** are configurable scripts that run on a schedule to proactively monitor an endpoint, API and web applications.

+This scritps simulate a real customer behaviour interacting with a web application or an API.

+This helps to check correct behavior of the WEB or API and measures load time and take screenshots of the UI.
+Also tracks in the case of APIs, http status codes, response times and error rates.

 [^1]: AWS Lambda [[AWS - Lambda]]